 2 N/A – not available

-3 For water samples, the results for hazardous substances are compared to the long-term CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life for freshwater.
+3 For water samples, the results for non-radiological parameters are compared to the Canadian Council of Ministers of the Environment (CCME) Canadian Water Quality Guidelines for the Protection of Aquatic Life.
 Where no CCME guidelines exist, the Health Canada Guidelines for Canadian Drinking Water Quality are used.

-4 For ammonia, the results for total ammonia are compared to the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life for freshwater based on a pH of 8.2 and temperature of 20°C.
+4 For ammonia, the results for total ammonia are compared to the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life for fresh water based on a pH of 8.2 and temperature of 20ºC.